History Of PANT, SHIRT & JEANS

 UrySan Francisco dry goods merchant Levi Strauss produces “waist overalls”—the early name for jeans.
 They become a hit with gold miners eager to strike it rich in California.

 In 1886, Strauss adds a brown leather patch on the back of his waist overalls.
-The label, which shows a pair of jeans being pulled between two horses, is still affixed to Levi’s jeans
+The label, which shows a pair of jeans being pulled between two horses, is still affixed to Levi’s jeans.

 20th Century